nmbrone/gulgul/README.md

 ## Configuration

+The configuration file must exports `tasks` object. `tasks` is the place where all gulp tasks will be registered and optionally configured.
+In most cases, gulp task should run some usefull function.
+Such function can be exported from separate module under `tasks` directory.
+Module name must be the same as task name.

-Before we start, you should know that some of the tasks can run child tasks.
-This was done in order to have the ability to build multiple icon packs or multiple CSS bundles for example.
+Each of tasks may run child tasks.
+This was implement in order to have the ability to build multiple icon packs or multiple CSS bundles for example.

 To create such a task simply define the task as an array of `options`.
 In that case, each `options` must contain one of `id` > `name` > `bundleName` field in order to properly set name for child task.